Has any Seattle athlete topped what Seahawks’ Russell Wilson, Storm’s Breanna Stewart are doing right now?

 Danielle Lawrie, Washington softball, 2009: The Olympian pitched 64 1/3 consecutive scoreless innings, 90 straight innings without an earned run and finished the year with a 0.97 ERA, a national championship and USA Softball Collegiate Player of the Year honors.
 Possibly the most dominant athlete in UW history.

-Kelsey Plum, Washington women’s basketball, 2016-17: The NCAA’s all-time leading scorer also set the national single-season scoring record her senior year when she averaged 31.7 points while shooting .529 from the field and .428 from deep.
+Kelsey Plum, Washington women’s basketball, 2016-17: The NCAA’s career leading scorer also set the national single-season scoring record her senior year when she averaged 31.7 points while shooting .529 from the field and .428 from deep.
 She went on to win the John Wooden Award for national player of the year.

-Ken Griffey Jr., Mariners, 1997: In The Kid’s lone MVP season, he led the AL in home runs (56), RBI (147), slugging percentage (.646) and total bases (393).
+Ken Griffey, Jr., Mariners, 1997: In The Kid’s lone MVP season, he led the AL in home runs (56), RBI (147), slugging percentage (.646) and total bases (393).
 Perhaps most impressively, the presumably clean Griffey did this in the middle of the steroid era.

-Ichiro, Mariners, 2004: The M’s only won 63 games that year, but Ichiro collected an MLB record 262 hits while hitting a league-high .372.
+Ichiro, Mariners, 2004: The M’s won only 63 games that year, but Ichiro collected an MLB record 262 hits while hitting a league-high .372.
 It wasn’t the right fielder’s MVP season, but it was his best.

 Steve Emtman, Washington football, 1991: The defensive lineman anchored the unbeaten, national-championship winning Huskies’ D and won the Lombardi Award, given to college football’s best player regardless of position.
 Emtman also finished fourth in the Heisman voting, the highest ever for a Husky.